tbs1-bo/flipflapflop/docs/_sources/developer.rst.txt

 .. code-block:: bash

-   $ pip install -r docgen/requirements.txt
+   $ pip install sphinx sphinx-rtd-theme

 The documentation is created with sphinx and is configured in folder ``docgen``.
 You can use ``make html`` or ``make.bat html`` to create the docucmentation